Descele/Descele/README.md

 ![Desiree Cele](/assets/img/DC_headshot.jpg)
 ----

-Desiree is a python programmer bridging urban planning and data science for policy solutions.
+I am a python programmer, my aim is to bridge urban planning and data science for policy solutions.
+I'm committed to learning more tools, engaging in Planning Information Systems.

 ## 🎓 Education